^

 • electroneuromyography.

-What method of treatment to use in case of curvature of the spine of the 2nd degree?
-It depends on how much the pathological process is started.
-At the initial stages of development, with grade 1-2 scoliosis, it is often enough to find and eliminate the cause of the deformity.
-You can correct the position of the spine with the help of long courses of massage and exercise therapy.
-Doctors advise pediatric patients to go in for swimming, equestrian sports, as well as sleep on a hard mattress, and control posture.
-[30]
+What treatment method should be used for grade 2 spinal curvature?
+It depends on how advanced the pathological process is.
+At the initial stages of development, with grade 1-2 scoliosis, it is often enough to find and eliminate the cause of the deformation.
+The position of the spine can be corrected with the help of long courses of massage and exercise therapy.
+Doctors advise pediatric patients to go in for swimming, horse riding, and also to sleep on a hard mattress, and to control their posture. [ 29 ]

 • physiotherapy;